ironbee/ironbee/clipp/clipp.md

 - `clipp:block` -- Override behavior, preventing input from continuing.
 - `clipp:break` -- Abort current chain, moving on to next chain.

+IronBee rules can also use the `clipp_announce` action to produce output:

+    clipp_announce:"Hello World"

+will cause clipp to output:

+    CLIPP ANNOUNCE: Hello World

 Note: At present, there is no support for a multithreaded IronBee modifier.

 **@time**